GSA/digitalgov.gov/visual-design/screen-reader.md

 ## Can you use a screen reader to access the page content?

-### Why it's important
-Jerry is blind and uses a screen reader to navigate the web.
+**Why it's important:** Jerry is blind and uses a screen reader to navigate the web.

 ### Steps to take
 - Use a screen reader to make sure you can land on controls and that they’re announcing content in the appropriate order and context (i.e. labels before form fields, headers before content, etc.).